-Jacksonville State University has established the following policy in regard to alcohol use by students.
+Jacksonville State University has established the following policy regarding alcohol use by students.

 - 1. Alcohol possession and consumption on campus is permitted only for students of legal age (21). - 2.
 It is unlawful and a violation of University Policy to use or possess identification that makes an individual appear older or misrepresents an individual as someone else. - 3.
-The consumption of alcohol stronger than 80 proof is not permitted on campus. - 4.
-It is prohibited to serve, provide, or knowingly allow alcohol to individuals under 21. - 5.
-It is prohibited to serve alcohol to someone who is visibly intoxicated or to pressure someone to consume alcohol. - 6.
+The consumption of alcohol stronger than 15% alcohol by volume or 30 proof is not permitted on campus except when served by a license and insured third-party vendor. - 4.
+It is prohibited to serve, provide, or knowingly allow alcohol to individuals under 21.

+- 5. It is prohibited to serve alcohol to someone who is visibly intoxicated or to pressure someone to consume alcohol. - 6.
 It is prohibited for minors to transport, possess, consume, or serve alcohol. - 7.
 Common source and "tap" systems are prohibited.
-This includes, but is not limited to, kegs, beer balls, punch bowls, and punch served out of a cooler or another unusual container. - 8.
-Drinking games are prohibited. - 9.
+This includes, but is not limited to, kegs, beer balls, punch bowls, and punch served out of a cooler or another unusual container.
+Policy III:17 3 - 8.
+Drinking games and any activities that encourage rapid consumption of alcohol are prohibited. - 9.
 Consumption in student rooms should neither infringe on the rights of other students to study nor negate any normal activity. - 10.
-Persons may not transport or consume open containers of alcoholic beverages in public areas.

-\Public areas include hallways, foyers, stairwells, bathrooms, lounges, or other public areas including outdoor university grounds (e.g., Residential Parking Lots, The Quad, Dillon Field etc.). - 11.
-Full responsibility for compliance with policies and laws belongs to all students.
+Persons may not transport or consume open containers of alcoholic beverages in public areas. - Public areas include hallways, foyers, stairwells, bathrooms, lounges, or other public areas including outdoor University grounds (e.g., Residential Parking Lots, The Quad, Dillon Field etc.). - 11.
+Full responsibility for compliance with policies and laws belongs to all students. - 12.
+Student groups and organizations are expected to abide by the Risk Management Policy, found in the Code of Student Conduct, for any activity or event sponsored or endorsed by the organizations, including those that occur on or off campus or organizational premises.